 Please visit the National Society Daughters of the American Revolution "How to Join" page.

-The chapter is named for the wife of Revolutionary War General Arthur St. Clair.
-Phoebe Bayard was born into wealth and after marriage the couple moved from Boston to a 660-acre estate north of Ligonier, Pennsylvania.
+The chapter is named for the wife of American Revolutionary war General Arthur St. Clair.
+Phoebe Bayard was born into wealth and after marriage the couple moved from Boston to a 660 acre estate north of Ligonier, Pennsylvania.
 After General St. Clair's war service, the couple lost their home, mill, and land, and later lived in a small cabin on Chestnut Ridge.
 Arthur St. Clair died August 31, 1818, followed by Phoebe just 18 days later.
 Both are buried in St. Clair Park in Greensburg where a monument erected by the Greensburg Masonic Fund marks their graves.

 During the formation of the chapter a name was debated.
 When it was suggested that since the DAR is a woman's organization it would be fitting to use the name of a woman who was undoubtedly as much a patriot as her husband, Phoebe Bayard's name was chosen.

-The term "Real Daughter" is given to a daughter of a Revolutionary war soldier or patriot who joined the National Society Daughters of the American Revolution (NSDAR or DAR).
+The term "Real Daughter" is given to a daughter of an American Revolutionary war soldier or patriot who joined the National Society Daughters of the American Revolution (NSDAR or DAR).
 These 767 ladies, provided a living link to cause for which the National Society is named.
 The NSDAR has compiled an online exhibition to celebrate their lives and accomplishments.
-The Phoebe Bayard Chapter, NSDAR welcomed three of those women into membership.
+The Phoebe Bayard Chapter, NSDAR, welcomed three of those women into membership.
 The chapter marked their graves to signify their status.

 The chapter holds meetings each month, September-December and March-June.
 Meetings are held afternoons, on the second Thursday, or second Saturday of the month, depending upon the program and meeting location.

-Our programs promote the topics of historic preservation, patriotism, and education.
-The chapter participates each year in the American History and Christopher Columbus Essay Contests as well as the DAR Good Citizen Program sponsored by the NSDAR.
+Programs promote the topics of historic preservation, patriotism, and education.
+The chapter participates each year in the DAR American History and Christopher Columbus essay contests as well as the DAR Good Citizens program sponsored by the NSDAR.